-- 6.1 Wides and no balls shall be scored as one run.
+- 6.1 Wides and no balls shall be scored as one run, and re-bowled.
 There will be no free-hit after a front foot no-ball. - 6.2 Any additional runs, leg byes or byes scored are added to this.
-E.g. if a wide is bowled and the batsmen also run one run, 2 wides are scored; if the ball travels all the way to the boundary 5 wides are scored; if a no-ball is bowled, one no-ball is tallied plus whatever additional runs are scored by the batsmen. - 6.3 No-balls shall be called in line with the normal laws of cricket, and in the following circumstances: - i) If the bowler bowls a fast full pitch delivery above waist height, no-ball shall be called by the square-leg umpire. - ii) If the bowler bowls a slow full pitch delivery at or above shoulder height, no-ball shall be called by the square-leg umpire.
+E.g. if a wide is bowled and the batsmen also run one run, 2 wides are scored; if the ball travels all the way to the boundary 5 wides are scored; if a no-ball is bowled, one no-ball is tallied plus whatever additional runs are scored by the batsmen. - 6.3 No-balls shall be called in line with the normal laws of cricket, and in the following circumstances: - i) If the bowler bowls a fast full pitch delivery above waist height, no-ball shall be called by the square-leg umpire. - ii) If the bowler bowls a slow full pitch delivery at or above shoulder height, no-ball shall be called by the square-leg umpire. - iii) If a bowler bowls a short-pitched delivery (defined as passing over the batsman's shoulder height in his normal stance), no-ball shall be called by the square-leg umpire.